2012 Cannes Film Festival: Cinéfondation

 The Cinéfondation section focuses on films made by students at film schools.
-The following entries were selected, out of more than 1,700 submissions from 320 different schools.
-The winner of the Cinéfondation First Prize has been highlighted.
+The following entries were selected, out of more than 1,700 submissions from 320 different schools:

-Short film competition
+Short film Competition

-Out of 4,500 submissions, the following films were selected for the short film competition.
-The Short film Palme d'Or winner has been highlighted.
+Out of 4,500 submissions, the following films were selected for the short film competition:

 Cannes Classics

 The following films were screened in the Cannes Classics section.
 The Hungarian "montage film" Final Cut: Ladies and Gentlemen, directed by György Pálfi, was selected as the closing film for the Cannes Classics section.